Skip Menu

 • Replace manual gates with power gates (figure 7).

-figure 8 Figure 8.
-Modified tractor controls for disabled operators: (upper left) tractor controls on the right to accommodate a left-hand amputee; (upper right) spinner knob for steering wheels for better grip and one-hand steering; (lower) hand levers for brake engagement for limited leg mobility or strength.
+Figure 8.
+Modified tractor controls for operators with disabilities: (upper left) tractor controls on the right to accommodate a left-hand amputee; (upper right) spinner knob for steering wheels for better grip and one-hand steering; (lower) hand levers for brake engagement for limited leg mobility or strength.

 • Provide improved seat suspension systems to avoid back problems (figure 1).